linozen/exocortex/content/refs/python-for-everybody.md

 <class 'float'> # This is another type
 ```

-#### Variables {#variables}
+#### Variables

-One of the most powerful features of a programming language is the
+One of the most powerful features of a programming language is the ability to
-ability to manipulate variables.
-A variable is a name that refers to a
+manipulate variables.
+A variable is a name that refers to a value.
+The
-value.
-The relationship between variable and value is established
+relationship between variable and value is established through an _assignment
-through an _assignment statement_ - must start with a letter or
+statement_ - must start with a letter or underscore (only use the underscore if
-underscore (only use the underscore if you are writing library code for
+you are writing library code for others though) - always choose mnemonic
-others though) - always choose mnemonic variable names
+variable names

 ```python
 hours = 35.0 # this is an assignment statement